 Meerhoven, a place many ex-pats live

 Did you know Meerhoven is a part of Strijp?
-Until twenty years back it belonged to Veldhoven.
-After it became Eindhoven, a lot of new houses were built here and nowadays there is a large international community living here.
+Until twenty years back, it belonged to Veldhoven.
+After it became Eindhoven, a lot of new houses were built here and nowadays, there is a large international community living here.
 The house prices are high and the facilities good.
 The primary school has classes for English-speaking children.
-The airport is close by and by bus you travel in 15 minutes to the center.
+The airport is close by and by bus you travel in 15 minutes to the centre.